Professional Credentials & Affiliations

 - Co-Chair, Workplace Special Interest Group, International Association of Suicide Prevention

-- Co-Lead, Workplace Task Force, National Action Alliance for Suicide Prevention
+- Lead, Workplace Task Force, National Action Alliance for Suicide Prevention

 - Co-Chair, Consumer-Survivor Committee, National Suicide Prevention Lifeline

 - Past-President, Suicide Prevention Coalition of Colorado